-List down all the issues, objections and concerns your visitors have with your website and approach them again, not individually but through the FAQ’s along with your satisfactory answers to each of them.
+List down all the issues, objections and concerns your visitors have with your website and approach them again, not individually but through the FAQ along with your satisfactory answers to each of them.

-This will benefit you in terms of ranking well for long tail phrases relating your product as well.
-This is not a magic spell, but yes it works remarkably, as in you won’t be showered by visitors, but there will be improvement and their definitely will be rise in conversions.
+This will benefit you in terms of ranking well for long-tail phrases relating your product as well.
+This is not a magic spell, but yes it works remarkably, as in you won’t be showered by visitors, but there will be the improvement and there definitely will be a rise in conversions.

 - Focus towards industry blogs for giving guests the opportunities to blog: Larger the number of links, the better.
-It’s very essential to direct the team of content marketing towards the industry centric blogs.
-The best part about it is that it helps in generation of relevant traffic.
-I personally believe that guest blogs helps in getting very authentic internal links to your site and avoiding rich anchor texts.
+It’s very essential to direct the team of content marketing towards industry-centric blogs.
+The best part about it is that it helps in the generation of relevant traffic.
+I personally believe that guest blogs help in getting very authentic internal links to your site and avoiding rich anchor texts.
 Guest blogging doesn’t only helps in enhancing your referral traffic but improving your search traffic too.
-Here are a few points that can help you increasing the search traffic:
+Here are a few points that can help you increase the search traffic:

 - Do not guest blog or post for any website, you will get relevant links only when you’ll post for relevant sites.

 - Keep your focus on adding value to the users and do not bluff search engines by linking blind folded to your website.